Villa Italia Menu

 www.sangabrielvalleymenus.com/villaitalia.htm, as well as a coupon good for

 ½ off an entrée with purchase of an entrée at regular price, Monday thru

-that good, the atmosphere is comfortable, relaxed, and family friendly, while
+Thursday.
+The food’s good, the atmosphere is comfortable, relaxed, and family

 can’t finish this review off without discussing the desserts.
 The dessert tray